Message Personalization

 Please note that properties are not available in In-App Messages or Live activities.

-- subscription.phone_number: The phone number of the player (when an SMS)
+• subscription.phone_number: The phone number of the SMS Subscription being sent the message.

-- subscription.push_token: The push token of the player (when a push)
+• subscription.push_token: The push token of the push Subscription being sent the message.

-- subscription.language: The language code of the player
+• subscription.language: The language code of the user.

 Message Properties: